A History of Medieval Arabs

 Can opposites attract?
 Or is such a romantic arrangement confined to authors’ fantasies?
 In this article, we investigate this question a little deeper by weaving modern research on long-lasting marriage with the story of a fictional couple, Don and Rosie.

-Wittgenstein’s Practical Philosophy: Fulfilling Conversations
+Wittgenstein’s Promise: Fulfilling Conversations

 Wittgenstein is considered the most influential philosopher in the 1900s.
 In this article, we study some of his theories about language and reveal secrets for more fulfilling conversations.